dennismaxjung/vscode-dotnet-auto-attach/README.md

 # VS Code - DotNet Auto Atach

-The "DotNet Auto Attach" extension automatically attaches the debugger to dotnet programs launched from the integrated terminal.
-Besides this it provides a debugger for working with dotnet-watch.
+The "DotNet Auto Attach" extension is created to enable a seemless debugging experience when working with dotnet-watch.
+While dotnet-watch will rebuild and launch your application everytime you change and store a file, you have to manually restart the debugger each time.

+This is where "DotNet Auto Attach" comes in and shines.
+After dotnet-watch restarts your application, it will attach the debugger to enable a seemless debugging experience while changing files on the fly.

 ## Features